Skip to main content

 Current Unrestricted Funds

-The General Fund provides the money that sustains the university's core instruction, departmental research, instructional support, related general administrative costs and facilities expenditures.
-Funds may be used for any legal and reasonable purpose in carrying out the mission of the institution: Instruction, Research, and Public Service.
+Current unrestricted funds may be used for any legal and reasonable purpose in carrying out the mission of the institution: Instruction, Research, Public Service and Patient Care.

 How do we use our Current Unrestricted Funds?